-• IPNGTD16 is the total number of nights associated with these discharges.
-Please note that the variable IPNGTD16 is an imputed version of the IPNGT16 variable released earlier on HC-184.
-For the 49 cases that were missing length of stay information, data were imputed using a median imputation method.
+- IPDIS17 is the total number of hospital discharges. - IPNGTD17 is the total number of nights associated with these discharges.
+Please note that the variable IPNGTD17 is an imputed version of the IPNGT17 variable released earlier on HC-194.
+For the 34 cases that were missing length of stay information, data were imputed using a median imputation method.

 Expenditure variables associated with hospital inpatient stays are identified in the attached table in Appendix 1.
 As described in the previous section, payments associated with emergency room visits that immediately preceded an inpatient stay are included with the inpatient expenditures.
-In addition, payments associated with healthy newborns are included with expenditures for the mother (see next paragraph for more detail).

-Data used to construct the inpatient utilization and expenditure variables for newborns were edited to exclude stays where the newborn left the hospital on the same day as the mother.
-This edit was applied because discharges for infants without complications after birth were not consistently reported in the survey, and charges for newborns without complications are typically included in the mother's hospital bill.
+In addition, payments associated with healthy newborns are included with expenditures for the mother.
+Specifically, data used to construct the inpatient utilization and expenditure variables for newborns were edited to exclude stays where the newborn left the hospital on the same day as the mother.
+This edit was applied because discharges for infants without complications after birth were not consistently reported in the survey and charges for newborns without complications are typically included in the mother's hospital bill.
 However, if the newborn was discharged at a later date than the mother was discharged, then the discharge was considered a separate stay for the newborn when constructing the utilization and expenditure variables.